AdamBalski/iam-role-policy-parser/README.md

 println(iamRolePolicy.HasAStatementResourceAWildcard())
 ```

-## You can use the method as is or compile the program and run it with a commandline argument that takes a file name
+## You can use the method directly in your code, or you can compile and run the program from the command line with a file name as an argument.
 ### Dependencies:
 - Go 1.22
 ### To compile: